dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-4_details_about_AIX.md

 ---
-title: Networked environments
-subtitle: Command line on AIX-UNIX
+title: Details about your AIX Environment
+subtitle: Unique commands and accessing GUIs
 minutes: 5
 ---

 ## Introduction

-As you know, AIX has a vast array of commands that enable you to do a multitude of tasks.
+AIX has a vast array of commands that enable you to do a multitude of tasks.
 Depending on what you need to accomplish, you use only a certain subset of these commands.
-These subsets differ from user to user and from need to need.

-While many commands will be familiar (or identical) from a GNU/Linux environment, there are important differences.
+While many commands will be familiar (or identical) from a GNU/Linux environment, there are important differences (we already encountered one at the beginning of our config file lesson).

+Another important feature of connecting to the Cornerstone AIX machine is that you can access it not only through the command line, but also using X Windows to enable graphical applications, and SAS Studio will allow connecting for SAS workflows via a web browser.

+## Using a GUI

+For those of you who are terrified about whether you really need to use Vi, note that you actually have access to graphical editors via MobaXterm as well.

+To see this in action, choose a file and type `vs <filename>`.

+## Getting details about the AIX system

+Sometimes you might be curious what's going on with the system resources.
+This can be a quick sanity check to figure out if it's your code or the machine that's causing a slowdown.

 ### How many processors does my system have?